 Modern Twists

-- Spicy Versions: Incorporating jalapeños or hot sauce can give it a delightful kick.
+- Spicy Versions: Add jalapeños or hot sauce if you like heat.

 Nutritional Information

-- Use lean meats or substitute with beans.
+- Use lean meat or swap in beans.

 Slumgullion in Popular Culture